 Our puppies are raised indoors and outdoors on our more than 200 acre farm with our family.
 We believe socialization and early training (including early behavior imprinting) is the foundation for an emotionally stable puppy who transitions well to a new home.
 I take my profession very seriously, and we have spent a tremendous amount of time & money on our program to ensure that we produce happy & healthy puppies.

-For 2022, the demand for golden retrievers is high.
+All puppies for 2022 are reserved.
+For 2023-the demand for golden retrievers is high.
 We will take a waitlist and once full—we will not have any more puppies for the year.

 Please contact us about which litter of puppies you are be interested in.
 We should have 2 litters in the fall and 2 litters in the spring.
 We are taking reservations now for future litters.